iqfaiman/EidExplorer/README.md

 search for addresses or place names

 #Data sources
-In this map, we have utilized OpenStreetMap as a base map
+In this map, we have utilized OpenStreetMap as a base map: <a href="https://www.OpenStreetMap</a>.OpenStreetMap data is licensed with <a href="https://www.opendatacommons.org/licenses/odbl/">0DbL license</a>